kamilpula/eslint-plugin-quibble/README.md

 There are a few reasons why.
 The primary one is that I wanted to finally build a tool on my own.
 I've spent countless hours configuring ESLint to work the way I want, and my curiosity about how it works internally eventually won.

 The second reason why, it takes time to get your PR reviewed, accepted and published.
-Where would the `no-excessive-whitespace` rule even fit? `eslint-plugin-vue`, `eslint-plugin-stylistic` or maybe `eslint-plugin-tailwindcss`?
+Where would the `no-excessive-whitespace` rule even fit? [`eslint-plugin-vue`](https://github.com/vuejs/eslint-plugin-vue), [`eslint-stylistic`](https://github.com/eslint-stylistic/eslint-stylistic) or maybe [`eslint-plugin-tailwindcss`](https://github.com/francoismassart/eslint-plugin-tailwindcss/tree/master)?
 There's an issue opened on the last one since Jul 21, 2023.

 Therefore, it was easier to create a plugin from scratch - something I have full control of, can use right away, and can learn from in the process.

 ### Is the project open to contributions?

 Yes!
 I very much welcome the community's input, and I would be pleased to see your ideas on how to expand or improve this plugin.
 Feel free to open an issue. :)

+### Why an ESLint plugin for code formatting / why not Prettier?

+Following Anthony Fu's example with [`antfu/eslint-config`](https://github.com/antfu/eslint-config), I'm migrating my projects to use only ESLint for both syntax highlighting and code formatting.
+Although [`prettier/eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier) exists, I found it too annoying to configure both Prettier and ESLint, especially with the conflicts that can arise between the two.

 ### Is flat config supported?